 A sell stop order is another type of pending order to sell at a market price.
 The one notable difference is that it might result in a shift to the market order, meaning there could be some slippage in the order (the difference in the expected price and the actual price you receive upon the execution of the trade).

 » Looking to broaden your trading knowledge?
-See our beginner and advanced trading courses
+See our beginner trading courses

 Final Words